YuRiKaPraJaPaTi/redesign-page/README.md

 5. Theme Toogle
 - A theme toggle feature allows users to switch between light and dark mode.
 This feature provides users with the option to choose their preferred theme, improving accessibility and comfort.

+6. ARIA lable
+- IN theme toggle button, ARIA lable is used

 # Tech Stack
 - React.js TypeScript
 - CSS